Should a Roommate with Master Pay More?

 Get It in Writing

 At a minimum, make sure everything is agreed to by all roommates and understood.
-Getting this in writing is a good way to eliminate any confusion down the road.
-Having everything in writing (including rent and utilities, along with the percentage of payout) eliminates any awkward conversations later on.
+Getting this in writing is a good way to eliminate confusion down the road.

 Deciding how much rent each roommate pays can be a tough conversation, but using these guidelines should provide talking points, and help to formulate an agreement that is equitable to all parties.

-Remember, if one roommate fails to pay, you could be held responsible for his or her rent, regardless of whether it’s your fault.
+Remember, if one roommate fails to pay, you could be held responsible for his or her rent, regardless of whether it’s your fault (this is usually in clause called ‘joint and several’).
 Check your lease to confirm.

 Subscribe